-I’m sharing my 30 Day Meal Planning with all of you because when I plan out my meals, my life just seems to be more organized.
+I’m sharing with you how to meal plan for a month.
+When I plan out my meals, my life just seems to be more organized.
 I’m a fan of organizing and being prepared and when I plan out our meals, it takes the guesswork out of “What should we have for dinner?”

-I typically planned one-week at a time but during quarantine and being off of work, I’ve been planning a month in advance.
-I’ve done this for couple of reasons; since I have my groceries delivered, I don’t have the daily pick-up option.
-I also have the time to shop the sale ads and stock up on sale items.
+I typically plan one week at a time but during quarantine and being off of work, I’ve been planning a month in advance.
+I’ve done this for a couple of reasons; since I have my groceries delivered, I don’t have the daily pick-up option.
+I also have the time to shop the sale ads and stock up on-sale items.

 Meal Planning Ideas

 My meal planning has a pattern to it and we typically repeat meals that we enjoy.
 This is the weekly idea guide that I use when I plan our meals.
 I also switch this up during different times of the year.
 In the summer we keep it more simple and add more salads.
 In the winter I add things like soups and stews to the line-up.

 - Monday – Mediterranean – For our family it typically is a pasta dish but meatless Mondays are also an option.

 - Tuesday – Taco Tuesday – This our theme and we almost always have taco’s.
 We do however rotate with turkey, beef, fish and shrimp.

 - Wednesday – Breakfast for Dinner – We have chickens so there are always plenty of eggs in our house.
 I’m a big fan of Frittata’s.
 You can add many different left-overs to your mixture and help clean out the fridge.

 - Thursday – Loving Lemons – We love lemon and on Thursday I use a lemon based recipe.
 It usually includes fish, chicken or pork.